Shiy-Li/ARG-Designer/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+If you compare with, build on, or use aspects of this work, please cite the following:

 ```bibtex
 @inproceedings{li2026assemble,